 Q: WHAT WAS YOUR ACCEPTANCE EXPERIENCE LIKE?

 P2: We were waitlisted as well, but received our acceptance email two months before school started.
 We had four days to decide.
-It was stressful as we had prepared for her to attend our year-round base, which all her neighborhood friends were set to attend as well.
+It was stressful as we were prepared for her to attend our year-round base, which all her neighborhood friends were set to attend as well.
 I, too, attended our base school as a child so it was nostalgic for me to have my daughter do the same.
 I felt like I was deciding the rest of her life.
 My husband, who did all the heavy research in the beginning, had no hesitations sending her to ESA.

 Me: I agree it was a super stressful decision.
 Must be a mom thing.